schmitz1193/schmitz1193.github.io/README.md

 # schmitz1193.github.io

-This is the personal website of Stephanie S. Krause
+This is the personal website of Stephanie S. Krause created with Jekyll